fastify/fastify/docs/Reference/Server.md

-`fastify.setChildLoggerFactory(factory(logger, bindings, opts, rawReq))`: Set a function that will be called when creating a child logger instance for each request which allows for modifying or adding child logger bindings and logger options, or returning a completely custom child logger implementation.
+`fastify.setChildLoggerFactory(factory(logger, bindings, opts, rawReq))`: Set a function that will be called when creating a child logger instance for each request which allows for modifying or adding child logger bindings and logger options, or returning a custom child logger implementation.

-Child logger bindings have a performance advantage over per-log bindings, because they are pre-serialised by Pino when the child logger is created.
+Child logger bindings have a performance advantage over per-log bindings because they are pre-serialized by Pino when the child logger is created.

 The first parameter is the parent logger instance, followed by the default bindings and logger options which should be passed to the child logger, and finally